 investment risks and rewards in a cash balance plan.
 An actuary

 determines the contribution to be made to the plan, which is the sum of

 the contribution credits for all employees plus the amortization of the

 difference between the guaranteed interest credits and the actual

 Employees appreciate this design because they can see their

-"accounts" grow but are still protected against fluctuations in the
+"accounts" grow, but they are still protected against fluctuations in

 traditional defined benefit plan since most plans permit employees to

 take their cash balance and roll it into an individual retirement